Author: Ayush Maggo

 What is a Virtual Machine?

 A virtual machine in the cloud refers to a virtualized computing instance provided by cloud service providers.
-It enables users to run applications and operating systems remotely, accessing them through the internet.
+It allows users to run applications and operating systems remotely, accessing them through the internet.

 Virtual machines have their own CPU, memory, network interface, and storage.
 They offer scalability, flexibility, and cost efficiency by enabling resource allocation on-demand.